albop/dbe_archive/session_6/index.md

 ----

 ### Categorical variable
 - Look at the model:
 $$y_{\text{CO2 emission}} = \alpha + \beta x_{\text{yellow vest support}} $$
 - Where $y_{\text{CO2 emission}}$ is an individual's CO2 emissions and $x_{\text{yellow vest support}}$ is the response the the question *Are you in agreement with the yellow vests demands?*.

-- Response is coded up as: (in this case it is hierachical)
+- Response is coded up as:
   - 0: Strongly disagree
   - 1: Disagree
   - 2: Neutral